Xyaneon/LTUAssistantPlus/README.md

 - The assistant's data will be stored in the `~/.LTUAssistant` directory on your computer.

+### Sample commands

+LTUAssistantPlus organizes what it can do into multiple skills, each of which is dedicated to handling one particular task.
+Here are some things you can say to the assistant to try out its capabilities.

+#### Add schedule events

+- "Schedule an event."
+- "Plan an event."
+- "Remind me about an event."

+#### Change the assistant's voice

+- "Use a male voice."
+- "Use a female voice."

+#### Change the name the assistant calls you by

+- "Call me Bob."

+#### Open an LTU website

+- "Go to BannerWeb."
+- "Open Gmail."

+#### Find the building and floor of a room on campus

+- "Find room S108."

+#### Compose an email

+- "Send an email."
+- "Compose an email to example@example.com."

+#### Tell the current date

+- "Tell me the date."
+- "What is the current date?"

+#### Remind the user which events are scheduled for today

+- "What is my schedule?"

+#### Tell the current time

+- "Tell me the time."
+- "What is the current time?"

 ## Testing

 This project includes some unit tests.
 To run all tests, navigate into the